 Read on to find out how to treat your canine companion to bananas without causing digestive issues.

 Pro tip: Too much banana can cause your furry friend a variety of issues including vomiting, diarrhea, and weakness.
 Dog insurance helps pay for vet treatment when your pup gets sick or injured.
 It reimburses you for treatment of basically any unexpected health issues that your dog might encounter.
-(Image source: American Kennel Club)

-Bananas are delicious and packed with essential vitamins and minerals like magnesium, potassium, vitamin B6, and vitamin C. Bananas are also rich in dietary fiber and low in cholesterol and fat, which is why vets often recommend them as a healthier alternative to salty, fatty treats.
+Bananas are packed with essential vitamins and minerals like magnesium, potassium, vitamin B6, and vitamin C. Bananas are also rich in dietary fiber and low in cholesterol and fat, which is why vets often recommend them as a healthier alternative to salty, fatty treats.

 Here are some of the health benefits these yellow fruits offer for your four-legged companion: